jgyy/pycpptest/README.md

 # pycpptest

-coding test for python and cpp
+coding test for python and cpp; only the easy test.